Common Toe Deformities

-Anatomically the foot is divided into the forefoot, mid foot and hind foot.
-The Forefoot has 4 small toes called phalanges and 1 large toe called the hallux or big toe.
-Phalanges have 3 bones and 3 joints, while the big toe has 2 bones and 2 joints.
+Anatomically, the foot is divided into the forefoot, mid foot and hind foot.
+The forefoot has 4 small toes called phalanges and 1 large toe called the hallux or big toe.
+Each of the phalanges have 3 bones and 3 joints, while the big toe has 2 bones and 2 joints.
 The mid foot and hind foot have different structures, which are responsible for bearing body weight and performing activities such as walking and running.

-Toe deformities are common problems that occur due to abnormal positioning of the foot bones, inadequate biomechanics, and diseases such as arthritis affecting bones and tissues of the foot.
-Toe deformities not only affect the alignment of the bones, joints and tissues in the foot, but may also affect alignment of the weight bearing joints such as the hips or knees resulting in further problems.
-The most common toe deformities are hammertoes, claw toes, and mallet toes.
+Toe deformities are common problems that occur due to the abnormal positioning of the foot bones, inadequate biomechanics, and diseases such as arthritis that affect the bones and tissues of the foot.
+Toe deformities not only affect the alignment of the bones, joints and tissues in the foot, but may also affect alignment of the weight-bearing joints such as the hips or knees, resulting in further problems.
+The most common toe deformities are hammertoes, claw toes and mallet toes.

 The symptoms associated with hammertoe, claw toe and mallet toe are similar and include feeling pain while wearing shoes and having difficulty finding properly fitted and comfortable shoes.
 Improperly fitting footwear can result in hard skin outgrowths from high pressure and friction.

-In the case of Hammertoes, the toe is bent at the middle joint leading to curling of the toe resembling a hammer.
-Hammer toe is commonly seen in the second toe, but can affect other toes as well.
+In case of hammertoe, the toe is bent at the middle joint, leading to curling of the toe to resemble a hammer.
+Hammertoe is commonly seen in the second toe, but can affect other toes as well.
 Another related condition called a bunion is often seen along with hammertoe, and involves a bony outgrowth along the side of the foot at the base of the big toe.

-Mallet toe is like hammer toe except that the joint involved is the upper joint instead of the middle joint, giving the toe a mallet-like appearance at the end of the toe.
+Mallet toe is similar to hammer toe, except that the joint involved is the upper joint instead of the middle joint, giving the toe a mallet-like appearance at the end of the toe.

-Toe deformities are simply diagnosed by a physical examination of the toe and usually no diagnostic test is required.
-However, in cases where the physician suspects nerve involvement, then special tests may be ordered.
+Toe deformities are simply diagnosed by a physical examination of the toe, and usually no diagnostic test is required.
+However, in cases where your physician suspects nerve involvement, then special tests may be ordered.

-Initially, toe deformities are treated by conservative treatment measures to restore or maintain walking ability, relieve pain, and to delay progression of the deformity.
+Initially, toe deformities are treated with conservative treatment measures to restore or maintain walking ability, relieve pain, and also delay the progression of the deformity.

-In cases where the deformity is rigidly fixed, then the surgeon will make an incision over the joint of the deformity, realign the tendons and ligaments, and perform an osteotomy, removal of bone pieces.
+In cases where the deformity is rigidly fixed, the surgeon will make an incision over the joint of the deformity, realign the tendons and ligaments, and also perform an osteotomy (removal of bone pieces).
 Pins are also inserted to keep the toes aligned while healing.
 Finally, the incision will be closed with sutures and covered with a sterile dressing.

-Apart from general guidelines given by the surgeon after any surgery, specific instructions following toe deformity surgery includes wearing a special post-op shoe for at least 2-6 weeks to prevent bending the operated toe.
+Apart from the general guidelines given by your surgeon after any surgery, specific instructions following toe deformity surgery include wearing a special post-op shoe for at least 2-6 weeks to prevent bending the operated toe.